Eschatologue/CM_wiki/docs/class/sorcerer/lunar.md

 ***Crescent Moon.*** Illusion and Transmutation spells.

 Whenever you use Metamagic on a spell of a school of magic associated with your current Lunar Embodiment phase, you can reduce the Sorcery Points spent by 1 (minimum 0).
-You can reduce the Sorcery Points spent for your Metamagic a number of times equal to your Charisma modifier (minimum once), and you regain all expended uses when you finish a Long Rest.
+You can reduce the Sorcery Points spent for your Metamagic a number of times equal to your Charisma modifier (minimum once), and you regain all expended uses when you finish a **:rest-long: Long Rest**.

 ### Level 6: Waxing and Waning

 You gain greater control over the phases of your lunar magic.

-***Short Rest Phase Shift.*** You can change your current Lunar Phase to a different one when you finish a Short Rest.
+***Short Rest Phase Shift.*** You can change your current Lunar Phase to a different one when you finish a **:rest-short: Short Rest**.

 ***Rapid Phase Shift.*** As a **:rsc-b: Bonus Action**{ .rsc }, you can expend 1 Sorcery Point to change your current Lunar Phase to a different one.